mohitsinha/mohitsinha.github.io/_posts/2018-04-15-spring-cloud-part1-config.md

 The Config Server is a central place to manage external properties for applications across all environments.
 We could also version the configuration files using Git.
 It exposes REST API's for clients to connect and get the required configuration.
 We can also leverage [Spring Profiles](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-profiles.html) to manage different configuration files for different profiles (environments).

+For eg: we may decide to use an embedded H2 in our local dev profile, but use PostgreSQL in our prod profile.

 The Config Client binds to the Config Server and initializes Spring `Environment` with remote property sources.